Sabbathday Lake Shaker Village: Present and future

 As Shakers are celibate, new members cannot be born into the group and must join from the outside.
-Many prospective members find the celibacy a major drawback and it keeps them from joining.
+Many prospective members regard celibacy as a major obstacle which keeps them from joining.
 Current members have taken steps to ensure that Sabbathday Lake Village will remain largely unchanged when the final members of the group die.

 The 1643 acre of land owned by the Shakers in both Cumberland County and Androscoggin County include Sabbathday Lake which is 340 acre with 5000 ft of undeveloped shoreline with a beach that is open to the public and the 150 acre Shaker Bog.
 Other dismantled Shaker villages were converted into housing lots or prisons.
-In order to avoid this fate at Sabbathday Lake the Shakers took some preventive measures in 2001.
+In order to avoid this fate at Sabbathday Lake, the Shakers took some preventive measures in 2001.

 Preservation and conservation easements were sold to Maine Preservation and the New England Forestry Foundation.
-The two groups with the help of eight other public and non-profit agencies are working to cover cost of the easements.
+These two groups, with the help of eight other public and non-profit agencies, are working to cover cost of the easements.
 The village and surrounding farmland and forests will be protected from development.
 Brother Arnold Hadd was quoted by the Boston Globe in 2006.
 "We can't put up a Wal-Mart.
 Or a housing development.
 The land always has to remain for agricultural and forest purposes."

-The selling of future development rights has enabled the Shakers to restore and maintain the structures of the village.
+The sale of future development rights has enabled the Shakers to restore and maintain the structures of the village.
 They also make money by leasing 29 cottage lots on Sabbathday Lake, leasing 1000 acre of forests, 30 acre of farmland and orchards and a gravel pit.
 Other income sources include production of fancy goods, basket making, weaving, printing, and the manufacturing of some small woodenware.
 Their operation is run with the help of six year-round employees and six seasonal employees.

-On January 2, 2017, the community said that female community member, Sister Frances Carr had died that day.
+On January 2, 2017, the community announced that female community member Sister Frances Carr had died that day.
 With Carr's death, Sister June Carpenter and Brother Arnold Hadd remained.
 The Spring/Summer 2019 issue of The Clarion, the Shakers' newsletter, makes reference to an additional Shaker in the community, Brother Andrew.
+In 2025, Sister April Baxter was announced to have joined the community, bringing the official number of members to 3.